Keyword Research | Keyword Analysis | Keyword Tools in 2022

-The main aim goal of this article is to make keyword research simple and handy.
+Keyword Research For SEO (2022), The main aim goal of this article is to make keyword research simple and handy.
 You can find various articles that dive deep into the use of Google tools for keyword research, and advanced keyword research procedures — this is not one of them.

-This article goes back to basics to elaborate on six central pillars of keyword research, that includes:
+Six central pillars of keyword research, that includes:

 Big picture, the idea is to contain an extremely targeted keyword phrases having a high search volume and low competition mix.
 In the simplest terms, this means — in a perfect world — your keyword phrases defines your content precisely, a lot of people are searching for the exact phrase, and there aren’t various influential competitors who optimizes for that particular phrase.